Apple Everywhere

 The rest of the teardown went according to plan, and I had soon installed the CF adapter in the hard drive's place, putting the CF card in the slave slot.
 Putting the iBook back together, while time-consuming, was an uneventful experience.

 Then came the moment of truth: Had my soldering job succeeded?
 And would my CF card work?
-There was nothing left to do but plug the iBook in and press the power button.
+There was nothing left to do but plug in the iBook and press the power button.

 Click.
 BONG!